-Those of us going through infertility, have been on this journey for so very long, we know exactly how much time we’ve spent trying, exactly how many treatments we’ve been through, and exactly how many losses we have experienced.
+Those of us going through infertility, have been on this journey for so, very, long.
+We know exactly how much time we’ve spent trying.
+Exactly how many treatments we’ve been through.
+And exactly how many losses we have experienced along the way.
 Exactly.

-Our hearts are empty today, our spirit has deserted us, our bodies are broken.
-It’s not that we don’t want to celebrate you today, it’s that we don’t really know how.
-We are overwhelmed, grief consumes us.
+Our hearts are empty on Mother’s day.
+It feels like our spirit has deserted us.
+Our bodies feel broken.
+It’s not that we don’t want to celebrate the Mother’s in our lives today.
+It’s that we don’t really know how.
+We are overwhelmed.
+Grief consumes us.
 This day represents the vacancy we can not for the life of us figure out how to fill.
 This day represents our loss.
-This day represents everything in us that is broken.
+This day represents everything in us that’s broken.

-I am holding your hearts, I am holding the space for your grief today.
+I am holding your hearts today.
+I am holding the space for your grief.